School of Mathematics and Statistics,

 This nine-month part-time distance learning course covers the relevant first-year undergraduate mathematics, and the relevant first and second-year probability and statistical theory.
 You only have to be in Sheffield for exams in June.

-An average mark of approximately 65% will usually allow you to progress onto the MSc Statistics, provided you meet the University's English language requirements.
+An average final mark of approximately 65 per cent on the Graduate Certificate, with at least 60 per cent in each of the three modules, will usually allow you to progress onto the MSc Statistics, provided you meet the University's English language requirements.